Bardakor/betting-app-yami/COMPLETE_API_DOCUMENTATION.md

 ---

-This documentation provides a complete reference for the Elite Betting Platform API.
+This documentation provides a complete reference for the Yami Betting Platform API.
 Each endpoint includes examples, and the service interactions are clearly defined to help developers understand how to integrate with and extend the platform.